getify/You-Dont-Know-JS/scope-closures/ch7.md

 Closure is originally a mathematical concept, from lambda calculus.
 But I'm not going to list out math formulas or use a bunch of notation and jargon to define it.

-Instead, I'm going to use a practical perspective to illuminate closure.
-I want to define closure in terms of what we can observe in different behavior of our programs, as opposed to if closure was not present in JS.
+Instead, I'm going to use a practical perspective to describe closure.
+We'll define closure in terms of what we can observe in different behavior of our programs, as opposed to if closure was not present in JS.

 First, closure is a behavioral characteristic of functions.
 If you aren't dealing with a function, closure does not apply.
-An object cannot have closure, nor does a class have closure (though its function methods might).
-Only functions.
+An object cannot have closure, nor does a class have closure (though its functions/methods might).
+Only functions have closure.

-For closure to be observed, a function must be invoked, and specifically it must be invoked from a different branch of the scope chain from where it was originally defined.
-A function executing in the same scope it was defined would not exhibit any observably different behavior with or without closure being possible, so by my observational perspective of the definition, that is not closure.
+For closure to be observed, a function must be invoked, and specifically it must be invoked in a different branch of the scope chain from where it was originally defined.
+A function executing in the same scope it was defined would not exhibit any observably different behavior with or without closure being possible; by my observational perspective and definition, that is not closure.

 Let's look at some code: